All Episodes

 Just occasionally.

-Hey, Sean Hannity here, and that's right.
+Hey, Sean Hannity here.

 It is tax season once again.